kgarun/YoutubeWrapped/README.md

 # YoutubeWrapped
 ## An inspired version of Spotify wrapped for YouTube.

-*Disclaimer: JS is not my area of expertise and this is just a hobby project.*
+*Disclaimer: JS is not my area of expertise and this is just a hobby project.
+There will be UI and performance updates shortly, as this is a very early stage*

 ***Usage instructions:***
 1. Go to Google Takeout and request for youtube history data.